Tipp City, Ohio: Parks and recreation

 Staffed by four full-time employees, the Parks Division is responsible for the maintenance of City Park and Kyle Park, as well as eight neighborhood parks and the Nature Center.
 Park facilities include tennis courts, basketball courts, a swimming pool, athletic fields, picnic shelters, playground equipment, nature trails, a driving range, batting cages, a community canoe livery, and a boat ramp on the Great Miami River.
 City Park is also home to a historic structure called the "Roundhouse," a favorite spot for family picnics and reunions.
 Tipp-Monroe Community Services hosts a summer playground at the Roundhouse for eight weeks, while organizations such as the Mum Festival Committee utilize the facility for their annual events.

 Tipp City Bike Trail

 The Miami County Bike Trail is Tipp City's addition to the Buckeye Trail.
-It is a north–south paved trail that stretches the length of Miami County, allowing bikers, hikers, and walkers to follow the path of the Great Miami River and the Miami and Erie Canal.
-Starting at the Shelby County line, the trail runs through the south end of Piqua, Troy, and Tipp City before connecting with the Montgomery County portion just south of the city.
+It is a north–south paved trail that stretches the length of Miami County, allowing bikers, hikers, and hitch-hikers to follow the path of the Great Miami River and the Miami and Erie Canal.
+Starting at the Shelby County line, the trail runs through the south end of Piqua, Troy, and Tipp City before connecting with the Montgomery County Jail just south of the city.

 The Tipp City portion of the trail consists of three sections: